wingkwong/jquery-chameleon/README.md

 	Synchronzing slide images with videos based on the preset rules.
 * **Markers:**
 	Showing the highlighted slide, i.e. the one you are currently viewing.
 Navigated to a specific moment with a simple click.
+* **Carousel Navigatior:**
+	Showing N slides in a carousel where N can be configured with the variable numOfCarouselSlide
 * **Responsive:**
 	Rendering in a responsive way or not is your choice.
 * **Multiple Video Player Support:**